arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-4.md

 `counter` to warn you with alarming voice "Mayday, mayday!
 A mutable variable!".
 They really go to great lenghts to make it hard to deviate from purity, don't they?
-Anyway, once bow to F#'s will and you run the test, you can finally confirm that your impure `index` function *does* work:
+Anyway, once bow to F#'s will and run the test, you can finally confirm that your impure `index` function *does* work: